-The financial health of the University of Maine at Fort Kent (UMFK) can be evaluated through the use of industry benchmarks and ratios.
+The financial health of the University of Maine at Fort Kent (UMFK) can be evaluated using industry benchmarks and ratios.
 The following ratios and related benchmarks are derived from Strategic Financial Analysis for Higher Education, Seventh Edition published by KPMG; Prager, Sealy & Co., LLC; and ATTAIN.
 This book is widely used in the higher education industry and includes guidance for both private and public institutions.
+Ratios presented for the University of Maine System (UMS) were obtained from the separately prepared "Core Financial Ratios and Composite Financial Index" report prepared for the UMS.